JulienSchn/UsingBluetoothPhoneGap/README.md

 Requirements
 ======================
-The application requires a cordova library (tested with the cordova-2.7.0.jar ).
+The application requires a cordova library (tested with 2.7 version ).

 Environment
 ======================